ModusCreateOrg/gimbal/docs/command/audit/README.md

 The following are other options:

 - `--build-dir [dir]` By default, the build directory is specified as `build` but you can change it.
 This path is relative to the current working directory.
+- `--no-check-thresholds` by default, Gimbal will check values against thresholds.
+Setting this option will disable threshold checks.